TricksterGuy/3ds-template/README.md

 # 3ds-template
 Template Project for Code::Blocks for developing 3ds homebrew

-This is a fork of [this template](https://github.com/thedax/3DSHomebrewTemplate) which itself is a fork of [Steveice10's template](https://github.com/Steveice10/3DSHomebrewTemplate)
+This is a fork of [this template](https://github.com/thedax/3DSHomebrewTemplate) which in itself is a fork of [Steveice10's template](https://github.com/Steveice10/3DSHomebrewTemplate)

 ##This fork has a couple of modifications to:
 1. Add support for the makefile in Code::Blocks (add targets for just building 3dsx, running in citra, and building everything).